siakhooi/shed/src/md/shed-list.1.md

 % March 2023

 # NAME
-shed-list - print list of code and name of available sheds.
+shed-list - print list of codes and names of sheds, configured in the *config.yaml*.

 # SYNOPSIS
 **shed-list**